savannahmarshall/Cyberstore/README.md

 # E-Commerce-Back-End

 ## Description
-This project focuses on creating a back end for an e-commerce website that uses the latest technologies such as Express.js, PostgreSQL and Sequelize so that a company can compete with other e-commerce companies.
+For this project, I focused on creating a back end for an e-commerce website that uses the latest technologies such as Express.js, PostgreSQL and Sequelize so that a company can compete with other e-commerce companies.
+I built this back-end by modifying starter code.

 ### Key Learnings:
 * **Sequelize:** Connect to a database using Sequelize using user credentials